usurobor/H-theory/README.md

 2. **Wholeness inherently possesses a limitation aspect, allowing it to express itself.**

    To reveal its depth, the boundless ocean forms waves.
-These waves are the expressions of the ocean's potential, arising when the limitless takes on form.
+These waves are the expressions of the ocean’s potential, arising when the limitless takes on form.
 Limitation allows the infinite to be seen and experienced.

 3. **Expression is the singular act of limiting Wholeness through its limitation aspect.**